-Elaine is Senior Lecturer in Music at The Open University.
+Elaine is Professor of Musicology at The Open University.
 She is graduate of the University of Glasgow (MA, BMus) and the University of Manchester (MusM, PhD).
 At Glasgow University she studied concurrently for the multidisciplinary MA degree and the specialist music degree of BMus.
 While there she developed her interest in late Mediaeval and early Renaissance music, an interest that led her to study with David Fallows at the University of Manchester.
 Her specialist field is late-fifteenth-century sacred music and its manuscript sources.
 Recently, she has extended her research interests to include music in her home city of Glasgow from the foundation of the medieval cathedral to the end of the eighteenth century.

 Elaine welcomes expressions of interest from potential research students in the areas of late-medieval and Renaissance music; production of music manuscripts; liturgical music; and, music in Glasgow during the long eighteenth century.

 Glasgow Cathedral before the Reformation: the auspicious choir of Glasgow’, in Kate Molleson ed.
 Dear Green Sounds (2015)

 The Complete Works of Robert Johnson (d. c.
 1560), Musica Scotica – due April 2018

 Johannes Martini, Johannes Martini Complete Masses (Recent Researches in Music of the Middle Ages and Early Renaissance), ed.
 E Moohan and M Steib, A-R Editions, Madison

 ‘Caroline Wichern’, in The New Grove Dictionary of Women Composers

 ‘The Sacred Music Institution in Glasgow, 1796-1805’ in Notis musycall: Essays on Music and Scottish Culture in Honour of Kenneth Elliott, ed.
 Gordon Munro … Elaine Moohan (Musica Scotica Trust: Glasgow)